zlogic/mendix-docs/content/en/docs/refguide/modeling/security/security-overview.md

 The Entity access tab shows the combined access rules for all entities within the application for the currently selected user role.
 Individual access rules and module roles are here all combined into the concrete access the runtime will give an user with the selected user role.
 An access rule does apply to an user roles when any of the module roles of the access rule are part of the module roles of the user role.

 When combining different access rules the Security Overview followes the same behaviour as the runtime does, meaning that if any access rule defines that a user has been granted access, that user has access.
 Multiple columns per entity can be shown when XPath constrains apply.
 Access rules with the same XPath contraint are also combined here so each XPath in this list is unique.
+For example if one access rule grants Read and Create access, and another access rule grants ReadWrite access, the combined access is ReadWrite and Create access.

 When the selected User Role has no access to an attribute or an association it will not be shown in the table.
 If the selected User Role has no access to an entity at all the entity will not be shown in the Security Overview.